DylGit27/HEPCAT_CaloGAN/README.md

 ```
 cmake /opt/geant4/calogan/generation
 ```
-This should create an executable called `generate`
+This should create an executable called `generate`.
+To run G4 as specified in the CaloGAN repo, run `./generate -m /opt/geant4/calogan/generation/cfg/run2.mac`, in which the terminal should begin printing events.